jaredly/jerd/docs/Roadmap.md

 # Ugh ok data integrity, maybe we can have it

+- [x] oh ok so I fixed the immediate "everything dies" issue
+- We have pins,
+  and we have ... cells ...
+  hmmm
+  maybe I want a new workspace concept? workspacev2? because we've got ... ok so what if I tried to just whole hog architect stuff for saving to the indexeddb in a good way

+  - [ ] 1: pull back hard on passing `env` everywhere.
+Maybe?
+Once I get to a Term, I should have loaded its dependencies, right? hm

+- Ok so thoughts
+  - I do really like the history idea
+  - what if I auto-update everything I can all the time, but provide really easy undo? also, pins should have history you can page through.
+Oh yeah.
+And you can say "break this one out into its own pin"
+  - ok yeah I need the concept of an "archived pin".
+So it's in the showcase, but it doesn't auto-update anymore. yeah, and then you can like "open the whole showcase"

+Workspace:
+  - pins (including how to display it, might be null actually?)
+  - cells

 Maybe set up a server dealio.
 Could we sync directly with github? hmm that sounds more complicated than I really want.
 - uh well isomorphic-git will do git in the browser, which is a little wild